-Starting from Fall 2023, all new students will be asked to pay half (50%) of the tuition for the semester in order to be able to sign the enrollment contract and become an AUIS student for the first semester.
+Starting from Fall 2023, all new students will be required to pay half (50%) of the semester's tuition to be able to sign the enrollment contract and officially enroll as AUIS student for their first semester.

-For the following semesters, to pay half (50%) of the tuition for the semester, two weeks prior to the start of semester to be allowed in classes.
+Subsequently, for each subsequent semester, students must pay half (50%) of the semester's tuition two weeks prior to the start of semester to be allowed in classes.

-Term/ Semester Program Installment Percentage of Tuition Tuition Payment Due Date First APP and First (advance payment) 50% Upon signing enrollment contract (incl. the \$500 non-refundable tuition deposit).
-UG UG Second 50% Last day of the fourth week of classes.
+Term/ Semester Program Installment Percentage of Tuition Tuition Payment Due Date First APP and UG First (advance payment) 50% Upon signing enrollment contract (incl. the \$500 non-refundable tuition deposit).
+UG Second 50% Last day of the fourth week of classes.
 Second and following APP and UG First (advance payment) 50% Two weeks prior to the start of the term/semester.
 Second 50% Last day of the fourth week of classes.